 90. Despite being a linear project and efforts made to minimize the resettlement impacts, the proposed project will affect residential and commercial structures as a result of which both physical and economic displacement will arise and therefore need for relocation is envisaged in the project.
 Efforts are made through various provisions in this resettlement plan to mitigate negative social impacts on displaced persons and communities by supporting relocation of affected Families and by restoration of income to national minimum standard.

-91. In this project 4 Families are losing more than 50% of their residential structures and considered as fully displaced and need relocation.
-There are 12 Families losing more than 50% of their commercial structures are considered as economically displaced.
-In addition, 2 Families losing their other structures like boundary wall are considered as not displaced.
+91. In this project 52 Families losing more than 50% of their commercial structures are considered as economically displaced.
 The details summarized in Table 32.